SumoLogic/sumologic-documentation/docs/get-started/checklist-admins.md

 * [Sumo Logic Account Types](/docs/manage/manage-subscription): The feature set of your Sumo Logic organization will depend on what type of Sumo Logic account you have.
 Review the list to make sure your account fits your use case.
 You can upgrade at any time.
 * [Sumo Logic Components](sumo-logic-components.md): Sumo Logic is comprised of just a few components: Collectors, Sources, the Sumo Logic Cloud, and the Sumo Logic Web Application.
 Learn how these components work together here.
-* [Design your Deployment] (../../../03Send-Data/01-Design-Your-Deployment.md) Depending on your use case, you may need to use Installed or Hosted Collectors.
+* [Design your Deployment](/docs/send-data/design-deployment) Depending on your use case, you may need to use Installed or Hosted Collectors.
 Use this topic to help you determine what your organization will need.
-* [Best Practices: Local and Centralized Data Collection] (../../../03Send-Data/01-Design-Your-Deployment/Best-Practices:-Local-and-Centralized-Data-Collection.md): Which method is right for you?
+* [Best Practices: Local and Centralized Data Collection](../send-data/design-deployment/best-practices-local-centralized-data-collection.md): Which method is right for you?
 * [System Requirements](system-requirements.md): These topics include information on basic hardware requirements for Sumo Logic Collectors, supported web browsers for best performance, and supported log encoding.
 * [Preferences Page](manage-account.md#my-preferences):  Set the Preferences on your personal Sumo Logic account for settings such as your password, web session timeout, default time zone, and more.